eelab-dev/EEcircuit/README.md

 ## Example

-The examples are also compatible with [ngspice](https://sourceforge.net/p/ngspice/ngspice/)
+These examples are also compatible with [ngspice](https://sourceforge.net/p/ngspice/ngspice/).
+Copy and paste them into the netlist editor and press Run!

 ### Basic RCL circuit